obazin/nvim-config/README.md

 # Neovim Config – Kickstart-based, Modular, and Opinionated

 Welcome!
 This is my personal Neovim configuration, designed for clarity, readability, and modern Neovim development.\
 It started from the great [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) distribution, but files have been split for maintainability, and plugins have been carefully chosen to match my workflow.
+Over everything else, i choosed kickstart for its outstanding pedagogical approach : more than a ready-to-go config, kickstart is both a documentation on how to build your own one plus a reasonnable starting point.
+This repo is basically just what i added to this starting point.

 ## Approach

 - **Readable & Modular**: All settings and plugin configs are organized into small files, easy to understand and extend.
 - **Non-classic IDE**: By default, there is *no* file tree on the left (but it’s available if you want it).
 The idea is to promote navigation and fuzzy search as the main workflow.
+After all, neovim has its own capabilities, a full semantic approach with its motions and i like to idea to do not try to emulate most known IDEs user experience inside nvim, but this of course only personal choice.
 - **Minimal yet Powerful**: Includes everything for a full-featured code/notes workflow, but nothing more.
 - **Nerd Font Ready**: Make sure your terminal uses a Nerd Font for full symbol support.